30 Jun, 2013

-SET UP: We tie the ends of the cord to the ends of the ruler trying to place them as symmetrically as possible with respect to the centre so that the rule stays in a horizontal position.
-We hang the ruler on the hanger by the cord and start rubbing the marker against the piece of cloth during some seconds.
+SET UP: We tie the ends of the cord to the ends of the ruler trying to place them as symmetrically as possible with respect to the center so that the rule stays in a horizontal position.
+We hang the ruler on the hanger by the cord and start rubbing the marker against the piece of cloth for some seconds.
 Once the ruler has been electrostatically charged we approach it to one end of the ruler and observe that an attraction between the two objects is produced and this makes the ruler turn on its own axis.

 EXPLANATION: When we rub the marker against the cloth it gets electrified because a part of the electrons of the atoms of the cloth become part of the atoms of the marker.
 Thus the atoms of the marker become negative atoms or anions.
 Therefore an attraction is produced when the approach the marker to the ruler, which is already electrostatically charged.

 - MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 - UNIVERSIDAD MICHOACANA